 Acceptance and Commitment Therapy has had a profound influence on the understanding of the human condition.
 In ACT, six core processes give an understanding of how we can “Be Present, Open Up, and Do What Matters”.
 It is a blend of mindfulness skills, opening up to challenging thoughts, feelings and memories, clarifying values and taking effective values-based action.
 Based on the philosophy of Functional Contextualism, it avoids focus on labels or symptoms and helps people move towards the life they want to live.

-The second edition of ACT Made Simple will be available on May 1, 2019.
-Get a pre-order discount if you order before then.
+The second edition of ACT Made Simple is a great introduction to ACT.
 Russ Harris has also written several books for the general public based on ACT principles.
 They are very accessible and provide some immediately usable tools and insights.
 Various topics include Confidence, dealing with dramatic life events, enhancing Relationships, and there is an illustrated version of The Happiness Trap.

 Again, the underlying philosophy is one of hope and empowerment.